wallarm/product-documentation/docs/latest/api/overview.md

 * If token owner is disabled, all one's tokens are automatically disabled as well.
 * If token owner is reduced in permissions, corresponding permissions will be removed from all one's tokens.

-Note that some tokes are created automatically when migrating from the previous authentication approach.
+Note that some tokens are created automatically when migrating from the previous authentication approach.
 Permissions for the migrated legacy tokens are not displayed and cannot be changed.

 ## Wallarm approach to API development and documentation